zedseven/config-loader/README.md

-# config-swap
+# config-loader
-A tool for quickly switching between different file configurations.
+A tool for quickly switching between different file configurations, using symbolic links.

 ## Project License
 This project is licensed under either of